codenothing/Nlint/README.md

 Contribute
 ----------

-To contribute any patches to this fork, simply fork this repository using GitHub and send a pull request to me <<http://github.com/codenothing>>.
+To contribute any patches, simply fork this repository using GitHub and send a pull request to me <<http://github.com/codenothing>>.
 Thanks!